-Nicaragua is set to be the next big thing in Central America – with stunning national parks, volcanoes, islands, beaches & colonial cities among th, find out why you should visit before the boom!
+Nicaragua is set to be the next big thing in Central America.
+With stunning national parks, volcanoes, islands, beaches & colonial cities, find out what to do in Nicaragua.
+Visit before the boom!

-These are the top 12 Nicaragua attractions & places we visited here at DIY Travel HQ, in chronological order:
+Here at DIY Travel HQ, these are the top 12 places in Nicaragua we visited in chronological order:

 #1.
 Somoto & Somoto Canyon